zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone09.md

 excluded from the requirement of being an [Email Domain], if found to be, a message will be generated that points that out.

-[RFC 7505] standardizes "Null MX" which in means that there is no email service for the domain.
-A "Null MX" is accepted for any type of domain.
+[RFC 7505] standardizes "[Null MX]" which means that there is no email service for the domain.
+A "[Null MX]" is accepted for any type of domain.
-[RFC 7505][RFC 7505#section-3], section 3, also specifies that the "Null MX" must be the sole MX record and its preference must be zero.
+[RFC 7505][RFC 7505#section-3], section 3, also specifies that the "[Null MX]" must be the sole MX record and its preference must be zero.

 In this test case, the following zone types are excluded from the requirement of
 MX: